 Purchasing selects a potential Supplier or Suppliers and initiates the communication with the Supplier, sending the documentation provided by the Line Manager that describes the service or Materials needed.

-The selection of a new supplier and any significant changes to approved suppliers shall be a subject of <ChangeManagementTitle> procedure.
-All involved persons shall follow principles of <ChangeManagementCode> <ChangeManagementTitle>.
+The selection of a new supplier and any significant changes to approved suppliers shall be the subject of {{ ChangeManagementTitle }} procedure.
+All involved persons shall follow the principles of {{ ChangeManagementCode }} {{ ChangeManagementTitle }}.

-For Materials, Purchasing may request that the potential Supplier utilize a shipping company that is an existing and qualified shipping Supplier of <CompanyName>.
+For Materials, Purchasing may request that the potential Supplier utilize a shipping company that is an existing and qualified shipping Supplier of {{ CompanyName }}.

 The Purchasing Team and the Line Manager may also request Material samples from the potential Supplier.

-An Non-Disclosure Agreement (NDA) is necessary for Suppliers who receive sensitive or proprietary information with <CompanyName>.
+An Non-Disclosure Agreement (NDA) is necessary for Suppliers who receive sensitive or proprietary information with {{ CompanyName }}.
 Before the provision of the documentation or after the condition of the initial request but before additional discussions with the potential Supplier.
 Depending on the nature of shared information, Purchasing will align with the Line Manager if confidential information is shared, which requires implementation of an NDA. and at what point in the communication process it needs to be executed.

-An NDA is not necessary for Suppliers who do not receive sensitive or proprietary information with <CompanyName>.
+An NDA is not necessary for Suppliers who do not receive sensitive or proprietary information with {{ CompanyName }}.

 Supplier Self-Assessment

-After selecting the potential Supplier and, if applicable, signing the NDA, Purchasing, in conjunction with Quality Organization, prepare a <SupplierSelfAssessment> draft according to <SupplierSelfAssessment> Form.
-In the case of a valid ISO 9001 or ISO 13485 in conjunction with a GMP certificate, only mandatory sections of <SupplierSelfAssessment> Form are required.
+After selecting the potential Supplier and, if applicable, signing the NDA, Purchasing, in conjunction with Quality Organization, prepare a {{ SupplierSelfAssessment }} draft according to {{ SupplierSelfAssessment }} Form.
+In the case of a valid ISO 9001 or ISO 13485 in conjunction with a cGMP certificate, only mandatory sections of {{ SupplierSelfAssessment }} Form are required.

 The responsible Line Manager, Quality Organization, and/or Purchasing may request additional documents to aid in the qualification process, such as:

-GMP certificates
+cGMP certificates

 Information on other certifications (e.g., compliance to DIN, EN, ISO)